Yaya Kerim

 Yaya Kerim (born 10 August 1991) is a Chadian football striker and the member of Chad national football team.
-He currently plays for Renaissance in the Chad Premier League.
+As of 2024, he plays for Renaissance in the Chad Premier League.

 Career

-Yaya Kerim started his football career in Gazelle.
+Kerim started his football career in Gazelle.
 In 2010, he joined Renaissance FC.
 He helped his team win the Chad Cup and Super Cup, scoring the goal in both finals.
 In 2011, he was called on a trial by Spanish segunda division club Real Valladolid.
 He joined USM El Harrach in 2012.
-He currently plays for Renaissance in the Chad Premier League.
+As of 2022, he plays for Renaissance in the Chad Premier League.

 International career

-He has 7 caps for national team, and he was a part of qualifying campaign for 2012 African Cup of Nations.
+Kerim has 7 caps for national team, and he was a part of qualifying campaign for 2012 African Cup of Nations.
 He debuted in home match against Togo which ended 2–2, in July 2010.
 For the national team, he usually plays left wing, or left back.